Black History Month

 San Marcos Campus

-• Celebrate Black History Month through art and performance!
+Celebrate through art and performance!
 Share your voice through spoken word, poetry, or and music.
-This event is open to all, come perform, reflect, and connect.
+All are invited to attend, perform, reflect, and connect.

 San Marcos Campus: